bishalkumargupta/Design-of-CMOS-based-Charge-Pump-Phase-Lock-Loop-with-28nm-Technology/README.md

 ## Author

-Bishal Kumar Gupta, M.tech at Defence Institute of Advanced Technology-DRDO with specialization in VLSI and Embedded Systems, Department of Electronics Engineering.
+Bishal Kumar Gupta, M.tech at Defence Institute of Advanced Technology-DRDO [in collaboration with NIELIT CALICUT] with specialization in VLSI and Embedded Systems, Department of Electronics Engineering.

 ## Acknowledgements